Soulsuke/coso/README.md

-# COSO - the exploring thingy
+# Coso - the exploring thingy

 A simple ruby pet project.